enisspahi/monitoring-playground/opentelemetry.md

   - A [Health Check Extension](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/extension/healthcheckv2extension/README.md) as a replacement
 - [Histograms](https://opentelemetry.io/docs/specs/otel/compatibility/prometheus_and_openmetrics/) have different semantics
   - OpenTelemetry implements Exponential (Native) Histograms
-  - Prometheus Native Histograms in-progress `--enable-feature=native-histograms`
+  - Prometheus native histograms are in progress and can be enabled with `--enable-feature=native-histograms`

 ---